EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 ### Instructions

-There are 8 steps to prepare a customized cover letter for the job application you plan to send this week, and an additional one to create your “skeleton”
+There are 8 steps to prepare a customized cover letter for the job application you plan to send this week and an additional one to create your “skeleton:”

 1. Review all the information you have about the job, the company, and yourself.
 2. Edit the header.
 3. Write the introductory paragraph for the specific job.
-4. Explain why you are fit for the job in the second paragraph.
+4. Explain why you are a good fit for the job in the second paragraph.
-5. Describe accomplishments, metrics, and skills that support you are a good applicant in the third paragraph
+5. Describe accomplishments, metrics, and skills that support the argument that you are a good applicant in the third paragraph.
 6. Close with a polite farewell.
 7. Check your grammar and spelling.
 8. Self-assess your cover letter with the rubric.

-### 1. Review all the information you have about the job, the company, and yourself.
+### 1. Review all the information you have about the job, the company, and yourself

 Throughout the activities in this module, you have gathered a lot of information that offers you a clear picture of the following:

-- the position you are applying to and the company where you would work, and
+- The position you are applying to and the company where you would work, and,
-- you, a software developer with unique knowledge, skills, and experiences.
+- You, a software developer with unique knowledge, skills, and experiences.

-Since in the cover letter you will craft a story that connects these two aspects, it’s a good idea to begin by looking at all the information that you have about each, and reflect upon the links that you will establish in the cover letter.
+Since in the cover letter you will craft a story that connects these two aspects, it’s a good idea to begin by looking at all the information that you have about each and reflect upon the links that you will establish in the cover letter.

 For example, identify the company's mission and value statements.
 Why are they aligned with your personal goals?
 Consider the functions and responsibilities of the job.
 How do they tie in with your knowledge and skills?
-When answering these questions, your starting point is the job and the company, and you strive to find links with yourself.
+When answering these questions your starting point is the job and the company, and you strive to find links with yourself.

-But you can also think it the other way: look at your interests, goals, and attributes, and try to connect them with the job and the company.
+But you can also think of it the other way: look at your interests, goals, and attributes, and try to connect them with the job and the company.
 How have your experiences prepared you to approach the company’s challenges?
 What can your knowledge and skills contribute to performing efficiently in the role?

 **Apply what you've learned**

 1. Read carefully:
-    - the job posting you are applying to,
+    - The job posting you are applying to,
-    - your findings about the company,
+    - Your findings about the company,
-    - your resume and skills chart.
+    - Your resume and skills chart.
-2. Find at least 2 -3 reasons **why you want this job** and write them down in section 2 of the worksheet (that is draw connections from you to the job and company).
+2. Find at least 2-3 reasons **why you want this job** and write them down in section 2 of the worksheet (that is draw connections from you to the job and company).
-3. Find at least 2 - 3 reasons **why you are a good applicant** for the job and register them in the same section of the worksheet (now draw connections from the company to you).
+3. Find at least 2-3 reasons **why you are a good applicant** for the job and register them in the same section of the worksheet (now draw connections from the company to you).

 ### 2. Edit the header

 Once you know the connections that you will lay out in your cover letter, it’s time to start writing it.
 In Section 3, we provide you with a basic structure to work with.
 Begin with the header.

 Yes!
 You are probably tired of editing headers!
-Yet, you want recruiters to be a click away from your portfolio and professional profiles, just in case they want to look at more detailed information about you.
+Yet you want recruiters to be a click away from your portfolio and professional profiles just in case they want to look at more detailed information about you.
 So it’s worth the effort!

 If you need a refresher about writing the header, refer to [this lesson](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/what-should-you-add-to-your-cover-letter-header.md).